Shirakumo/radiance-tutorial/Part 4.md

 <input type="hidden" name="current-password" lquery="(val (** :password))" />
 ```

 That should finally be enough to satisfy all the frontend demands.
 Moving on to the API endpoints, then.
-We don't want the password checking to happen in the `edit/delete-paste` functions, since those should be more invasive and just perform consistency checks and database operations.
+We don't want the password checking to happen in the `edit/delete-paste` functions, since those should grip deeper into the system and just perform consistency checks and database operations.
 Instead, we'll do the password check in the actual API endpoint definitions.

 ```common-lisp
 (defun check-password (paste password)